 Then check out the red circle, the breakeven point.

 At about 300 minutes it actually starts to become harmful.
 But at that point you’ve been biking for almost five hours, so you need a break anyway.

 Is exercise as good as pollution is bad?

 Let’s say you do both.
 You exercise, but you breathe polluted air.
 How do those balance out?
 Are you back to the starting point?

-For a sense of scale, I got statistics on the danger of different behaviors from .
+For a sense of scale, I got statistics on the danger of different behaviors from this recent epidemiological study.
 They don’t have exercise, so I compared eating unhealthy foods.
 Here’s the years of life lost from PM2.5 versus eating unhealthy foods.